500 Percent As A Decimal

 Percentages are frequently used in calculations.
 Here are some common applications:

 • Calculating Percentages of Amounts: To find a percentage of a number, convert the percentage to a decimal and multiply it by the number.
-For example, 20% of 50 is 0.20 * 50 = 10.
+Here's one way to look at it: 20% of 50 is 0.20 * 50 = 10.

 • Calculating Percentage Increase/Decrease: This involves finding the difference between two values, dividing the difference by the original value, and multiplying by 100 to express it as a percentage.